 Go to MonkeyLearn’s dashboard, click on ‘Create Model’ and choose to build a Classifier.

 From the list of three available classifiers, choose the Sentiment Analysis option.

 Once you’ve gathered and pre-processed/cleaned your data, use it to train your sentiment analysis model.
-MonkeyLearn gives you the option to upload Excel or CSV files, and import data from other sources.
+MonkeyLearn gives you the option to upload Excel or CSV files.

 You can train your model by assigning sentiments to at least 12 texts, which is the minimum number of sample texts the model requires before making its own predictions.
 Keep in mind that the more samples you use to train your model, the more accurate it will be.

 Test your model by entering a text and asking the model to classify it.
 This will show you how confident your model is at classifying texts on its own.